Gerar: Biblical accounts

+The account in Genesis 26:1-6 suggests that Isaac intended to continue from Gerar to Egypt, in order to avoid the famine reportedly experienced in Canaan.
+Abraham had gone down to Egypt in similar earlier circumstances, but in a vision, God to him not to go there, and more specifically to remain within the promised land: "as he was the seed to whom the land of Canaan was promised, he was directed not to leave it".
+He therefore settled in Gerar.

 Regarding Abimelech, the aggadah identifies the two references to the king as two separate people, the second being the first Abimelech's son, and that his original name was Benmelech ["son of the King"], but he changed his name to his father's, meaning "my father is king".

-In 2 Chronicles 14:12-15, much later in the Bible, Gerar and its surrounding towns figure in the account of King Asa's defeat of Zerah's vast Cushite forces.
+In 2 Chronicles 14:12-15, relating to later events, Gerar and its surrounding towns figure in the account of King Asa's defeat of Zerah's vast Cushite forces.